 You’re obsessed and that is not healthy!

-You’re being a zealot!
+You’ve become a zealot!

 They don’t see the full picture.

-As with most people these days I do not feel 53.
+I do not feel 53.
 It is shocking to me to think I am in my 50’s.
 I look in the mirror and do not see an old man.
 I have very little gray, and the gray I have is in my beard.
 I have a full head of hair.
 I have no wrinkling.
 The man looking back at me cannot be 53!

 But, alas, he is …

 And this is where my concern for friends and family come in …

 When you go through life you expect certain things to happen.
 You expect at some point to bury your grandparents.
 You expect to bury your parents.
 But as the oldest in my generation, I do not expect to bury sisters, brothers, cousins, children, etc. I should be the first to go.
 Now, I know life doesn’t work that way.
 I am not naive.
 The older you get, though, no matter how you look or feel, the more you are faced with the reality of your own mortality.